Have you tried the NCLEX unsuccessfully?

 I started this website originally to help students pick quality NCLEX Reviews.
 To continue to help students, I'm introducing a new and unique scholarship.

-Platinum Tests and Feuer Nursing Review has also joined me in this mission and has graciously contributed for each award recipient!
+Platinum Tests has also joined me in this mission and has graciously contributed for each award recipient!

 There will be 4 award recipients each year.